-Economy is strong, with almost every engine officially capable of more than 60mpg.
-Go for a diesel and the claimed figures rise upwards of 80mpg, but the real highlight is the 1.0-litre T-GDI petrol.
+Cost-effectiveness is at the core of the Rio’s being and economy is strong, with almost every engine officially capable of more than 60mpg.
+Go for a diesel when buying used and the claimed figures rise upwards of 80mpg, but the real highlight is the 1.0-litre T-GDI petrol.
 It’s punchy, quiet and economical whether you pick it the 100PS or 120PS version.

 The Rio is very easy to drive, with light, smooth controls.
 Around town it’s good for the most part, but the suspension does have a tendency to thump over potholes.
 Fortunately, things get smoother and more comfortable at higher speeds with refinement good on the motorway.

 Inside, the Kia Rio is nicely finished, with sturdy build quality and a clear and intuitive layout.
 The centre stack features a responsive 5.0-inch touchscreen system if you skip the basic ‘1’ trim level, while the dials are simple and easy to read.
 There’s plenty of adjustment in the driver’s seat too.

 Kia has also attempted to spritz up the Rio a bit with the GT Line trim that arrived in early 2018 and then the GT Line S. The GT Line comes with 17-inch alloy wheels, gloss black and chrome snout that Kia refers to as a ‘tiger nose’ and LED front lights.
 Okay, so it’s no hot hatch to take on the Ford Fiesta ST, but the GT Line does add a modicum of pizzazz to what is, we’ll grant you, a very worthy but somewhat dull line-up.